 Quality of service has become incredibly important for higher education institutions as a way of differentiating themselves.
 It makes sense that schools introducing digital services would be cautious about the quality of support that live chat and chatbots can provide, so it’s reassuring that the data shows that well-built chatbots are efficient without harming the student experience.

 The support provided by chatbots depends entirely on the way that they’re built, and the types of inquiries that they’re being tasked to resolve.
 Because of this, understanding how to introduce chatbots becomes an important factor to create a positive experience for students.

 Chatbots excel in responding to interactions that can be classified as ‘low value’.
 These include requests such as password changes, inquiries about availability and office hours, and similar questions that have straightforward responses.
 Importantly, these same interactions can monopolize the time of live agents.
 By routing these chats directly to a bot, you free up live agents’ time so they can respond to more complex or sensitive requests that are of ‘higher value’.

 We’ve looked into the ways that live chat and chatbots serve as highly efficient support channels.
-With this in mind, it shouldn’t be surprising that live chat is the most cost-effective support channel available.
+With this in mind, it shouldn’t be surprising that higher ed live chat is also the most cost-effective support channel available.

 Find out for yourself – Chatbot ROI Calculator

 As chatbots become better at responding to common inquiries, the need for live agent intervention diminishes, and chatbots can handle the majority of requests.
 A success story of this approach is seen in Tangerine, an Australian network provider that uses Comm100 AI Chatbot to handle chat requests.